bmachado/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ## Lab1 - Automating Deployments Using Pipelines

-In the previous scenarios, you deployed the Coolstore monolith using an OpenShift Template into the **userXX-coolstore-dev** Project.
+In the previous scenarios, you deployed the Coolstore monolith using an OpenShift Template into the **{{OPENSHIFT_USER_NAME}}-coolstore-dev** Project.
 The template created the necessary objects (BuildConfig, DeploymentConfig, ImageStreams, Services, and Routes) and gave you as a Developer a "playground" in which to run the app, make changes and debug.

 In this step, we are now going to setup a separate production environment and explore some best practices and techniques for developers and DevOps teams for getting code from the developer **(that's YOU!)** to production with less downtime and greater consistency.